LIME RIRKRIT WORK JACKET

-Introducing the Rirkrit Jacket.
-First made for artist Rirkrit Tiravanija, based on an existing and much loved workwear jacket that he owns.
-We reworked the jacket in cotton and natural dyes creating a natural and updated version of his jacket.
+Introduce the Rirkrit Jacket.
+First made for artist Rirkrit Tiravanija, based on an existing and much-loved workwear jacket that he owns.
+We reworked the jacket in Supima cotton and natural dyes to create a natural and updated version of his jacket.

-The Lime jacket is a special for Spring Summer 2022 made with a lighter cotton twill and dyed in Lime, a lighter shade of our signature Moss color made with mango dyed on top of light indigo.
-Each panel is hand-dyed in Sakon Nakhon Indigo by artisans then individually cut and sewn with reinforced stitches throughout that are functional as well as a tribute to the traditional workwear jacket.
+The Lime Rirkrit jacket, a special for Spring Summer 2022, is made with lighter cotton twill and dyed in Lime, a lighter shade of our signature Moss color made with mango dyed on top of light indigo.
+Each panel is hand-dyed in Sakon Nakhon Indigo by artisans, then individually cut and sewn with reinforced stitches throughout that are functional, still a tribute to the traditional workwear jacket.
 Each seashell button is hand-dyed in mango dye to create a light yellow tint.
 Our signature red stitches adorn each jacket on the back.

-Material: 100% Cotton, seashell buttons.
-100% Natural dyes - Indigo and Lac for buttons.
+Material: 100% Cotton, seashell buttons, 100% Natural Indigo and Lac Dyes.
+Handmade in Thailand.

-Care Instructions: Machine wash on cold setting with like-colors, tumble dry low or hang to dry.
+Care Instructions: Machine wash on a cold setting with the same colors, then tumble dry low or hang to dry.
 Iron on low.

 About Rirkrit Tiravanija